 It’s also important to think of who you know that could help you in time of crisis or holiday and who the experts are in your local area.
 Our best bet was buying Scottish highland cows straight from our neighbour.

-6 BEST FARM ANIMALS TO RAISE FOR BEGINNERS
+THE BEST FARM ANIMALS LIST TO RAISE FOR BEGINNERS

 If raising chickens isn’t for you then try raising ducks instead.
 Read this article if you’re interested in raising ducks.

 Meat rabbits are a great small livestock option for homesteaders with limited land.
 They are also a great option for making money raising small livestock.
-Tiffany shares 5 ways to make money raising meat rabbits.
+Learn 5 ways to make money raising meat rabbits.

 Lambs provide dairy, meat and wool for beginner homesteaders.